Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/Using_PKI_Exits_Start_here/Managing_PKI_exits.md

 title: "Managing  PKI exits"
 linkTitle: "Managing PKI exits"
 weight: 210
---- This topic describes the steps involved in a PKI exit, as well as how PKI exits work in Transfer CFT transport security.
+---This topic describes the steps involved in a PKI exit, as well as how PKI exits work in Transfer CFT transport security.
 PKI processes and concepts
 include: